Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Dropship.md

 ##  Introduction

-Do you know that 45 - 90% of all business expenses are as results of inventory costs? (upstreamcommerce.com).
+Do you know that 45 - 90% of all business expenses are results of inventory costs? (upstreamcommerce.com).
 Therefore, it is vital to have an effective inventory management strategy in order to save costs and gain profits.

 [Dropship for Magento 2](https://www.magestore.com/dropship) is one module in our [Omnichannel solution](https://www.magestore.com/omnichannel-retail) for Magento retailers.